TykTechnologies/tyk-charts/tyk-pump/README.md

 You can update any value in your local values.yaml file and use `-f [filename]` flag to override default values during installation.
 Alternatively, you can use `--set` flag to set it in Tyk installation.

 ### Set Redis conenction details (Required)
 Redis is Tyk Pump's primary database where it scrapes Tyk Gateway analytics from.
-You may set `redis.addr` and `redis.pass` with redis connection string and password respectively.
+You may set `redis.addr` and `redis.pass` with redis connection string and password for Tyk Gateway respectively.

 ### Default Pump Configurations